Learn more about our Advertising Disclosure

 • Tucson is considered to be less safe than Laredo with a score of 45.57 vs Laredo’s 63.77.

-• Air quality in Tucson is good, and in Laredo it's good.
+• Air quality in Tucson is Good, and in Laredo it’s Good.

 • HOA rules: To keep things running smoothly, make sure you’re familiar with any HOA or community moving policies before the big day.

 • State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
-Ensure the company you choose is licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-• State regulator: You can verify a Arizona moving company's license by visiting the state's public utilities commission.
+• State regulator: You can check the status of a Arizona moving license through the state’s public utilities commission.

 • Moving Permits: You won’t need a moving permit in Arizona, though it’s smart to double-check any local parking restrictions ahead of your move.

-• Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+• Moving company insurance: State laws differ on mover insurance.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
-For comprehensive coverage of your items' full value, consult with your moving company for alternative options or consider third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.

 Where to live in Tucson